 Collaborations are embraced.
 To this end, the work of the studio draws on the expertise of the principal, staff, clients, consultants, and a diverse network of contractors, designers, artists and fabricators.
 We assemble the right team and design a working method specific to each project.
 We’ve instituted advanced tools to study, experiment, visualize, and communicate to our clients the development of each project throughout the creative process.

 ANX has recently been featured in The New York Times, The Los Angeles Times, The Huffington Post, IFJ/India, Objekt International/Netherlands, Maisons & Bois International/France, and Dwell Magazine.
 In 2016, OZU was awarded the Jury Award and People’s Choice Award from the AIA LA Restaurant Design Awards.
-In addition, the Museum of Compassion won a 2015 Next LA Citation Award from the AIA LA Chapter, the Black Box earned Best Small Project in Build Magazine’s 2015 Architecture Awards, the Flicker House won a 2010 Next LA Merit Award from the AIA LA Chapter, the Glass House won a 2007 Merit Award from the AIA SFV Chapter, and APN: 5435-030-020 won a 2003 Next LA Merit Award from the AIA LA Chapter.
+In addition, the Museum of Compassion won a 2015 Next LA Citation Award from the AIA LA Chapter, the Black Box earned Best Small Project in Build Magazine’s 2015 Architecture Awards, the Edge House won a 2010 Next LA Merit Award from the AIA LA Chapter, the Glass House won a 2007 Merit Award from the AIA SFV Chapter, and APN: 5435-030-020 won a 2003 Next LA Merit Award from the AIA LA Chapter.
 The work of Aaron Neubert has been presented at The University of Southern California, Woodbury University, and Dwell on Design in Los Angeles, The Royal Danish Academy of Fine Arts in Copenhagen, Denmark and The Van Alen Institute in New York City.